Education in Bangladesh: Secondary education

 At the school level, in the case of non-government secondary schools, School Management Committees (SMC), and at the intermediate college level, in the case of non-government colleges, Governing Bodies (GB), formed as per government directives, are responsible for mobilizing resources, approving budgets, controlling expenditures, and appointing and disciplining staff.
-While teachers of non-government secondary schools are recruited by concerned SMCs observing relevant government rules, teachers of government secondary schools are recruited centrally by the DSHE through a competitive examination.
+While teachers at non-government secondary schools are recruited by concerned SMCs observing relevant government rules, teachers at government secondary schools are recruited centrally by the DSHE through a competitive examination.

 In government secondary schools, there is not an SMC.
 The headmaster is solely responsible for running the school and is supervised by the deputy director of the respective zone.
 Parent Teachers Associations (PTAs), however, exist to ensure a better teaching and learning environment.

 Tertiary education

 At the tertiary level, universities are regulated by the University Grants Commission.
-There are three types of Universities in Bangladesh: Public, Private, and International.
+There are three types of universities in Bangladesh: public, private, and international.
 Some colleges providing tertiary education are affiliated under the National University.
 Each of the private medical colleges is affiliated with a public university.
 Universities in Bangladesh are autonomous bodies administered by statutory bodies such as Syndicate, Senate, Academic Council, etc. in accordance with provisions laid down in their respective acts.

-Universities in Bangladesh represent about 150 academic bodies of the conventional higher education institution (HEI) in Bangladesh.
+Universities in Bangladesh represents about 150 academic bodies of conventional higher educational institutions (HEI) in Bangladesh.
 Segmented by management and financial structure, these include 43 public universities, 103 private universities, 2 international universities, 31 specialized colleges, and 2 special universities.
 There are specialized universities in all categories offering courses principally in technological studies, medical studies, business studies and Islamic studies.
 There are two private universities dedicated solely to female students.
 The number of universities is growing mostly in and around the capital city of Dhaka.